Charlotte Henry: Early years

-Henry was born in Brooklyn, New York to Robert Emmett Henry (1891–1952) and Charlotte Ann Sayers Henry (1891–1971).
+Henry was born in Brooklyn, New York, to Robert Emmett Henry and Charlotte Ann Sayers Henry.
 She began modelling at a very young age, and was always fascinated by the theatre.
 At age 14, she was cast in an important role in Courage, a hit Broadway play, in 1928.

 Hollywood

-The following year, Charlotte's mother brought her to Hollywood.
+The following year, Henry's mother brought her to Hollywood.
 She repeated her part in the movie version of Courage (1930) and enrolled at Lawlors, the school for professional children.
-Some of her classmates were Frankie Darro, Anita Louise, and Betty Grable.
-Junior Durkin, who had worked with her in Courage, suggested Charlotte for a play in which he was appearing at the Pasadena Playhouse.
+Some of her classmates were Jackie Cooper, Frankie Darro, Mickey Rooney, Anita Louise, and Betty Grable.
+Junior Durkin, who had worked with her in Courage, suggested Henry for a play in which he was appearing at the Pasadena Playhouse.
 By then, she had appeared in two more feature films: Huckleberry Finn in 1931 and Lena Rivers in 1932.

-Around that time, Paramount was looking for a young girl to play in their new movie version of Alice in Wonderland, and over 6,800 were auditioned.
-A Paramount talent scout saw Charlotte in the play and arranged a screen test on a Monday morning.
-One week to the day later, Henry began filming the high-budget classic.
-The studio's press department made much of her uncanny resemblance to the character as she appeared in the original Tenniel drawings.
-The 1933 picture garnered unanimous praise for Charlotte.
+Alice in Wonderland garnered unanimous praise for Henry.
 In 1933, she appeared in the film Man Hunt as Josie Woodward.

-Paramount lent her to Hal Roach for Babes in Toyland with Laurel and Hardy that was released by Metro-Goldwyn-Mayer.
-She appeared as Mlle.
-Kitty in Charlie Chan at the Opera (1936).
-She was released from her contract, but continued to make films.
-She made around 30 films, some as the star, but more often in supporting roles, mostly between 1930 and '37, followed by more modelling, and then five more in 1941–42.
-Discouraged by the low quality of the work she was being offered, in her own words: "I simply lost interest".

 Jungle Menace

-In his autobiography, director Harry L. Fraser described filming the scene in Jungle Menace during which a boa constrictor attacks the heroine Dorothy (Charlotte Henry).
+In his autobiography, director Harry L. Fraser described filming the scene in Jungle Menace during which a boa constrictor attacks the heroine Dorothy (Henry).
 The villain has tied Dorothy hand and foot and she thrashes about wildly, terrified when she suddenly sees the huge snake: